The Golden Rule May Not Always Be Best

 It’s also pretty well established in psychology that people who dislike themselves (and by extension aren’t very nice to themselves) have a hard time loving others.
 Few people debate this one either.
 Sure, they might be superficially friendly to avoid conflict, but that’s only possible from a distance.

-So, you see, the Golden Rule can mislead us.
+So, you see, the Golden Rule can be problematic—if we take it literally.

 You may have noticed the people you’re closest to are the ones who hurt you the most.
 The people you spend a lot of time with—even if you’re not close—are also likely to hurt you more often than acquaintances or strangers.